MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 <!-- ====================================================================== -->
 ## Window to Visual hosting: For a similar experience as Windowed hosting, with added benefits and tradeoff

-_Window-to-Visual hosting_ means that the WebView2 content is output to a visual that is hosted in an HWND, rather than outputting content to a window directly or to a visual directly.
-By hosting content in an HWND, Window to Visual hosting mode enjoys the same ease of adoption benefits as Windowed mode, but by actually displaying content using a visual, it avoids some DPI and input issues that can result when using Windowed mode.
+_Window-to-Visual hosting_ means that the WebView2 content is output to a Visual that is hosted in an HWND, rather than outputting content to a window directly or to a Visual directly.
+By hosting content in an HWND, Window to Visual hosting mode enjoys the same ease of adoption benefits as Windowed mode, but by actually displaying content using a Visual, it avoids some DPI and input issues that can result when using Windowed mode.

 Window to Visual hosting does not require you to use WebView2 Visual hosting APIs.